prernalele/100-days-of-code/r1-log.md

 2) Able to display details but for some reason my images aren't getting displayed.
 So tomorrow I need to figure that out.
 I added them to public folder but still that isn't helping either.
    [commit](https://github.com/prernalele/product-list-with-cart-main/commit/e946b6792f373d67f34b6478644f29e55023b4bd)

+### Day 26 of #100DaysOfCode [Oct 10th 2024]
+Tried fixing the picture not rendering thing to no avail.
+I kept thinking it HAS to be the path that's wrong and If I could just give a path that it can access then I am golden.

+### Day 27 of #100DaysOfCode [Oct 11th 2024]
+**Problem**
+I was stuck in the same problem (as yesterday) where the pictures in the image tag were not being rendered.
+For reference I am working on a project based on React, TailwindCss and Parcel.
+I saw my code, compared it with previous one.
+Kept thinking it's just Image tag with an src, so how is it that it works for one project and doesn't work for another.
+**Solution**
+Then I thought ok so what do I know so far.
+I know that my current project is built using Parcel.
+This is the first time I am using it.
+Is there something specific about this bundler that I don't know. ( I mean there is a LOT that I don't know but specific to image rendering or build itself).
+I googled and voila! so many others suffered the same issue.
+Some conversations suggested to use a parcel plugin "parcel reporter static files copy".
+So after struggling a bit more about setup etc I followed this documentation : https://www.npmjs.com/package/parcel-reporter-static-files-copy and now my images are rendering.
+**Take aways** :
+1. Static images exist in an asset folder or somewhere.
+Parcel by itself somehow doesn't have the capability to see it at the time of building.
+So we need the pluggin, to have it automatically copied to dist folder.
+2. Whenever I am getting stuck it's all teaching me something new.
+Once I solve it I feel almost thankful that the issue even happened, because I would never have learned about it otherwise.